 To apply for the Performance Sport CAO Points Concession and/or the Sport Scholarship programme applicants must complete an online application form.
 Please note:

-- Applications for programmes for the 2020-2021 academic year will open in February 2020 and the closing date for receipt of applications is the 1st of May 2020 at 5.15pm
+- Applications for programmes for the 2020-2021 academic year will open on the 3rd of February 2020 and the closing date for receipt of applications is the 1st of May 2020 at 5.15pm

 - Applicants that apply for the CAO Points Concession programme must also make an application for a DCU programme of study through the CAO.
 Applicants should apply through the CAO by the normal closing date of 1st February or before the late closing date of 1st May and complete a DCU Performance Sport online application form.